macteo/macteo.it/_posts/2019-02-23-customize-gitlab-interface.markdown

     # The GitLab istante IP and listening port
     # You also need to change the GitLab listening port from 80 to 8088
+    # It is important to not include a trailing forward slash here otherwise the web IDE won't work anymore
     proxy_pass http://10.10.1.4:8088;
     proxy_set_header   Host $host;
     proxy_set_header   X-Real-IP $remote_addr;